 ngos’ expenditure

-The data on associations' expenditure also comprise data on association branches and youth councils, and data on institutes comprise data on religious communities having the humanitarian organisation status.
-The data exclude the associations, institutes and foundations that have been established by the Republic of Slovenia, municipalities or other public sector entities.
-The table below depicts the type, amount and share of items non-governmental organisation expenditure.
+As NGOs, we count associations (including data on branches of associations and youth councils), institutes (including religious communities that have the status of a humanitarian organisation) and foundations.
+Associations, institutes and foundations established by the Republic of Slovenia, municipalities or other public-law entities are excluded from the data.
+The table below shows the type, amount and share of individual expenditures of non-governmental organisations.

 cost of materials cost of services cost of labour financial expenses other expenses total